 Purpose: The purpose of this award is to provide active HSO members with financial support to cover small research costs.
 Funding for this award comes from HSO fundraising (e.g., coffee/donuts, holiday party, gear sales).

-Eligibility: Applicants are required to be a registered and involved member of HSO.
+Eligibility: Applicants are required to be registered and an involved members of HSO.

 Amount: The amount to be awarded is up to $400, paid as a reimbursement, with appropriate receipt(s).
 However, the amount may change from year to year depending on available funds and number of applicants funded.
 Any changes to the amount will be announced when the award opens each year.